 The early morning trail followed the eastern side of the mountain, granting some spectacular views of the desert to the east, with a significant haze from dust in the air.
 When crossing over to the western side of the mountain, the trail showed the controlled burn from yesterday was still going on.
 Also visible to the west was Lake Hemet, which would gradually grow larger in view as the day progressed.

-In July 2013, a fire (the Mountain Fire) on San Jacinto Mountain devastated a large portion of the mountain, destroying many miles of the PCT and threatening the town of Idyllwild (which was evacuated as burning embers reached the town).
-The trail went through a fair amount of that burn area today, and while the trees had certainly not recovered, the ground brush had already made a comeback.
+In July 2013, the Mountain Fire on San Jacinto Mountain devastated a large portion of the mountain, destroying many miles of the PCT and threatening the town of Idyllwild (which was evacuated as burning embers reached the town).
+The trail went through a fair amount of that burn area today, and while the trees had certainly not recovered (and won’t for a long time), the ground brush had already made a comeback.

-After 5.6 miles, upon arriving at the Forbes Ranch trailhead, I took a short break with a group of other hikers, in preparation for a steep two mile climb up towards Spitler Peak.
-(Naturally, the PCT comes near the peak, but never summits, and as far as I could tell hiking that section today, there is no actual trail that goes to the summit.)
+After 5.6 miles, upon arriving at the Fobes Ranch trailhead, I took a short break with a group of other hikers, in preparation for a steep two mile climb up towards Spitler Peak.
+(Naturally, the PCT comes near the peak, but never summits, and as far as I could tell, there is no actual trail that goes to the summit.)

 Since that section was now reopened, the Spitler Peak Alternate seemed the ideal choice for exiting the mountain.
-Besides getting an additional two miles of the PCT, this alternate route seemed a shorter and more interesting, involving less roadwalk, than the old alternate (via the Forbes Ranch Trail).
+Besides getting an additional two miles of the PCT, this alternate route seemed a shorter and more interesting, involving less roadwalk, than the old Fobes Ranch Trail alternate.

 So, after the short break, I began the steepest uphill so far on the PCT, and reached the Spitler Peak Trail intersection a little over an hour later.
 There were some nice views of the desert to the east, with different parts of it visible from the changed vantage point, but I think the view from this morning was the best.